practicalli/neovim/docs/introduction/features.md

 # Neovim features

+!!!
+INFO "Neovim News for new developments"
+    Keep up to date with new features within Neovim

+    ```shell
+    :help news.txt
+    ```
+    Use the version name to view specific features of a release
+    ```shell
+    :help news-0.9.5.txt
+    ```

+## Neovim features for development

 A clean UI provides for a distraction free development experience, with only the essential information presented in the Neovim statusline or inline with the code

 * [Conjure](#conjure) - automatic Clojure REPL connection, evaluation, test runners